Economic history of Japan: Muromachi period (1333–1568)

-In spite of the war, Japan's relative economic prosperity, which had begun in the Kamakura period, continued well into the Muromachi period.
+In spite of the war Japan's relative economic prosperity, which had begun in the Kamakura period, continued well into the Muromachi period.
 By 1450 Japan's population stood at ten million, compared to six million at the end of the thirteenth century.
 Commerce flourished, including considerable trade with China and Korea.
 Because the daimyōs and other groups within Japan were minting their own coins, Japan began to transition from a barter-based to a currency-based economy.
 During the period, some of Japan's most representative art forms developed, including ink wash painting, ikebana flower arrangement, the tea ceremony, Japanese gardening, bonsai, and Noh theater.
 Though the eighth Ashikaga shogun, Yoshimasa, was an ineffectual political and military leader, he played a critical role in promoting these cultural developments.

 The Japanese contact with the Ming dynasty (1368–1644) began when China was renewed during the Muromachi period after the Chinese sought support in suppressing Japanese pirates in coastal areas of China.
 Japanese pirates of this era and region were referred to as wokou by the Chinese (Japanese wakō).
 Wanting to improve relations with China and to rid Japan of the wokou threat, Ashikaga Yoshimitsu accepted a relationship with the Chinese that was to last for half a century.
 In 1401 he restarted the tribute system, describing himself in a letter to the Chinese Emperor as "Your subject, the King of Japan".
 Japanese wood, sulfur, copper ore, swords, and folding fans were traded for Chinese silk, porcelain, books, and coins, in what the Chinese considered tribute but the Japanese saw as profitable trade.

-First contacts with Europe (16th century)
+Azuchi–Momoyama period (1573–1603)

 Renaissance Europeans were quite admiring of Japan when they reached the country in the 16th century.
 Japan was considered a country immensely rich in precious metals, a view that owed its conception mainly to Marco Polo's accounts of gilded temples and palaces, but also due to the relative abundance of surface ores characteristic of a volcanic country, before large-scale deep-mining became possible in Industrial times.
 Japan was to become a major exporter of copper and silver during the period.

 Japan was also perceived as a sophisticated feudal society with a high culture and advanced pre-industrial technology.
 It was densely populated and urbanized.
 Prominent European observers of the time seemed to agree that the Japanese "excel not only all the other Oriental peoples, they surpass the Europeans as well" (Alessandro Valignano, 1584, "Historia del Principo y Progresso de la Compania de Jesus en las Indias Orientales).

 Early European visitors were amazed by the quality of Japanese craftsmanship and metalsmithing.
 This stems from the fact that Japan itself is rather poor in natural resources found commonly in Europe, especially iron.
 Thus, the Japanese were famously frugal with their consumable resources; what little they had they used with expert skill.